-Students may check out up to 15 books at a time for three weeks, and may renew the books twice either in person or online.
-Books returned late incur fines of 25 cents per day, per item.
+Students may check out up to 25 books at a time for three weeks, and may renew the books twice either in person or online.
+Books returned late do not currently incur late fines, but patrons are encouraged to return their books before the due date.
 Books never returned or considered lost incur fines of \$45 per item.
 This supports purchase of a replacement copy.
+If the lost item is replaced by the borrower, these fines may be waived at the librarian's discretion.

-Faculty and staff may check out up to 20 books at a time for four weeks, and may renew the books three times either in person or online.
+Faculty and staff may check out up to 25 books at a time for four weeks, and may renew the books three times either in person or online.
 Faculty and staff are not charged late fees, but books never returned or considered lost incur fines of \$45 per item.
 This supports purchase of a replacement copy.
+If the lost item is replaced by the borrower, these fines may be waived at the librarian's discretion.